ldebele/Tomato-Detection-Robotic-Arm/README.md

 - Make sure you have install ROS-Neotic in your pc and raspberry pi.
 [Follow ros-neotic installation](http://wiki.ros.org/noetic)

 ### 1. On your PC (Node)
-1. Create a workspace in your computer and names it ur_ws.
+1. Create a workspace in your computer and name it ur_ws.
 ```
 mkdir -p ur_ws/src
 cd ur_ws/src